DRA-chaos/Quantum-Club-Starter-Kit/Events/Potluck.md

 # Places to Find Recommendations for Potluck Recipes for Students

-# Places to Find Recommendations for Potluck Recipes for Students

-If you're looking for recommendations for potluck recipes suitable for students, here are some places where you can find inspiration:

 1. **Pinterest**: A popular visual discovery platform where you can search for [potluck recipe ideas](https://www.pinterest.com/search/pins/?q=potluck%20recipes).
 Create a board dedicated to potluck recipes and save pins that catch your eye.
 Browse categories like "easy potluck recipes" or "student-friendly potluck dishes" for specific recommendations.

 2. **Tasty**: Tasty offers a variety of quick and easy recipes suitable for students.
 Explore their website and [YouTube channel](https://www.youtube.com/user/buzzfeedtasty) featuring recipe videos and step-by-step instructions.
 Explore their [Potluck section](https://tasty.co/topic/potluck) for crowd-pleasing dishes that are perfect for sharing.